braydenrobert/BraydensBookStore/BraydensBookStore/README.txt

 Added new bootstrap.css from bootswatch.com
 added new site.css config for different style from bootswatch.com

-22:45
-Added script runs to _Layout.cshtml from JQuery UI, DataTables, SweetAlert, FontAwesome and Toastr

 22:46
 Test Run application to check for errors.
 Added dropdown menu to _Layout.cshtml